iotaledger/integration-services/documentation/docs/basics/authentication/concept.md

 ### 2. Hash the nonce

-Hash the nonce with [SHA-256](https://en.wikipedia.org/wiki/SHA-2) and encoded to hexadecimal to sign it afterwards.
+Once you have received your nonce, you should hash it using [SHA-256](https://en.wikipedia.org/wiki/SHA-2) and encode it to hexadecimal to sign it afterwards.

 ### 3. Sign the hashed nonce